-- Physical Condition: Visually check the general condition of equipment and instruments.
-Look for signs the integrity of cables and connectors. - Functionality: Perform tests to ensure that the equipment operates correctly, including turning on the - Preventive Maintenance: Carry out necessary preventive maintenance, such as cleaning, lubrication, • or replacing worn parts, following the manufacturer's recommendations. - Supplies and Spare Parts: Ensure the availability of sampling supplies such as batteries, filters, and chemical reagents, as well as spare parts if needed. - Team Training: Ensure that the sampling team is trained in the proper use of the equipment.
-Provide additional training if necessary.
+- the integrity of cables and connectors. - Functionality: Perform tests to ensure that the equipment operates correctly, including turning on the - or replacing worn parts, following the manufacturer's recommendations. - Supplies and Spare Parts: Ensure the availability of sampling supplies such as batteries, filters, and chemical reagents, as well as spare parts if needed. - additional training if necessary.